open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 When a project reaches a milestone—or wraps up—it's generally a good idea to conduct a retrospective (or "post-mortem") to review how the team succeeded on the project and how it may need to improve in the future.
 This involves analyzing the _entire_ project process—both the "good" aspects as well as "bad."
 An effective retrospective process enables team members to provide feedback to their peers and for everyone to learn from one another.
+During this retrospective, each team member should learn about methodologies other team members used.
+Comparing methods this way will often highlight strengths and weaknesses, as well as gaps and collaboration opportunities.
+By learning all of this, and building bridges to mitigate problems for the future, you'll greatly increase the team's cohesiveness.

 In a remote environment, a retrospective should be a multi-step process that looks something like this: